Non-Linear Scoring Model for Translation Quality Evaluation: Practical Implications

 \subsection{Operational Guidelines for Quality Managers}

-One immediate benefit of the non-linear model is its ability to inform and standardize quality expectations across variable evaluation sample sizes.
-Quality managers can use the calibrated log function to define clear error tolerance thresholds for different content types or use cases, reducing ambiguity when evaluating translation outputs that differ in word count.
+A direct operational benefit of the proposed model is support for consistent tolerance setting across variable evaluation sample sizes.
+Quality managers can use the calibrated logarithmic function \(E(x)\) to define explicit acceptability thresholds as a function of evaluation word count, and to adapt tolerances across content types or use cases without relying on ad hoc proportional extrapolation.

-For example, a quality manager might specify: \emph{“Our reference wordcount is 2000 words with a tolerance of 7 minor errors.
-For evaluation sample sizes between 1500 and 3000 words, the standard linear approximation is acceptable.
-Outside that range, the logarithmic model must be used to adjust expectations accordingly.”}
+For example, a quality policy can be expressed as follows: \emph{``We anchor tolerance at 2{,}000 words with a maximum of 7 minor-error equivalents.
+Linear approximation is acceptable within the fidelity interval (approximately 1{,}500--3{,}000 words in this configuration).
+Outside this range, tolerance thresholds should be computed using the logarithmic model.''}

-This shift allows quality managers and stakeholders to move beyond one-size-fits-all scoring rules and instead adopt quality scores that reflect actual cognitive effort and perceived severity.
-The result is more fair and interpretable evaluation outcomes, especially when comparing translation outputs across different content types or word counts.
+This approach enables stakeholders to move beyond a single fixed-length scorecard and instead apply acceptance thresholds that reflect length-dependent judgment behavior.
+The resulting evaluation outcomes are more interpretable and more equitable across texts of different lengths, particularly when quality monitoring requires comparison across heterogeneous content types and evaluation sample sizes.